ashwinmv14/Efficient_Byte_Storage/README.md

 - 4 byte length prefix + raw bytes for text and binary

-This comes out to ~57.6 bytes per entry on disk vs ~180 bytes for JSON — a 3.1x reduction.
+This comes out to ~57.6 bytes per entry on disk vs ~180 bytes for JSON — a 3.1 times reduction.
 The gap comes from eliminating field name strings, quotes, colons, and ASCII-encoding numbers.

 The data structure underneath is Go's built-in map.
-It's not custom — it's a language primitive, not an imported library.
+It's not custom, it's a language primitive, not an imported library.
 The tradeoff is that Go's map carries ~50 bytes of runtime metadata per entry (hash buckets, overflow pointers).
 This is why RAM at 171 bytes/entry is 3x the disk size of 57.6 bytes.